OfficeDev/open-xml-docs/docs/how-to-set-a-custom-property-in-a-word-processing-document.md

 -   Each property in the XML content consists of an XML element that includes the name and the value of the property.

--   For each property, the XML content includes an <span class="keyword">fmtid</span> attribute, which is always set to the same string value: <span class="code">{D5CDD505-2E9C-101B-9397-08002B2CF9AE}</span>.
+-   For each property, the XML content includes an **fmtid** attribute, which is always set to the same string value: `{D5CDD505-2E9C-101B-9397-08002B2CF9AE}`.

--   Each property in the XML content includes a <span class="keyword">pid</span> attribute, which must include an integer starting at 2 for the first property and incrementing for each successive property.
+-   Each property in the XML content includes a **pid** attribute, which must include an integer starting at 2 for the first property and incrementing for each successive property.

--   Each property tracks its type (in the figure, the <span class="keyword">vt:lpwstr</span> and <span class="keyword">vt:filetime</span> element names define the types for each property).
+-   Each property tracks its type (in the figure, the **vt:lpwstr** and **vt:filetime** element names define the types for each property).

 The sample method that is provided here includes the code that is required to create or modify a custom document property in a Microsoft Word 2010 or Microsoft Word 2013 document.
 You can find the complete code listing for the method in the [Sample Code](how-to-set-a-custom-property-in-a-word-processing-document.md#SampleCode) section.

 ## SetCustomProperty Method

 You can use the **SetCustomProperty** method to set a custom property in a word processing document.
-The <span class="keyword">SetCustomProperty</span> method accepts four parameters:
+The **SetCustomProperty** method accepts four parameters:

 -   The name of the document to modify (string).